DNS-Hackathon/Poisonlicious/docs/cache-poisonlicious-presentation.md

 ---

-## Key Takeaways:
+## Key Takeaways

 - By sharing cached DNS data in the DNS wire format, DNS resolvers can serve data faster, reduce unnecessary root DNS queries, and improve overall system efficiency.

 - The approach helps DNS networks scale more efficiently while keeping the internet’s DNS traffic sustainable.

 ---

 ## Next Steps

-1. **Testing & Security:** Implement tests to ensure data accuracy and address security concerns.
+1. **Testing & Security:** - Implement tests to ensure data accuracy and address security concerns.

-2. Functional Tests - Study different scenarios in a lab (or production) environment.
+2. **Functional Tests** - Study different scenarios in a lab (or production) environment.

-3. **Deployment:** Gradually roll out the system to a subset of DNS resolvers.
+3. **Deployment:** - Gradually roll out the system to a subset of DNS resolvers.

 4. Work with the community in IETF meetings to make this a formal standard.

 ---